SanjinDedic/code_hint/README.md

 # Code Hint API

-The Code Hint API is a FastAPI-based application that analyzes Python code snippets and provides hints and error information using the OpenAI API.
-It allows users to submit code snippets and receive feedback on potential runtime errors, logical errors, and content warnings.
+The Code Hint API is a FastAPI-based application that does the following:
+- validates user requests for code hints before sending them to OpenAI API by ensuring only valid code is sent
+- validates OpenAI API responses based on avoiding internal contradicitons and content warnings.
+- records all validated requests and responses for research purposes

 # Known issues: